 As part of the Scottish FA's £15m Performance Strategy, seven schools throughout the country have been selected to house the cream of Scotland’s talented young footballers.

 There, they will marry their football education with their normal curriculum as part of the Scottish FA’s commitment to elite player development.

 Seven coaches have been appointed to work in conjunction with the schools and the players’ clubs to enhance their technical skills at a key stage of their development.

-Brian McLaughlin, the former Celtic winger and Ian Ross, the former St Mirren player, have both been assigned to schools.
-Gordon Craig, Greg Miller, Andrew Goldie, Iain Jenkins and Stuart Glennie bring a wealth of experience in youth coaching to complete the team.
+Former professional players Brian McLaughlin, Ian Ross and James Grady have all been assigned to schools.
+Greg Miller, Andrew Goldie, Iain Jenkins and Stuart Glennie bring a wealth of experience in youth coaching to complete the team.